wso2-attic/module-ethereum/README.md

 ### Sample

-The Ethereum connector can be instantiated using the JSON-RPC server url, version and networkId in the Ethereum client config.
+The Ethereum connector can be instantiated using the JSON-RPC server URL, version and networkId in the Ethereum client config.

-First, obtain the JSON-RPC server url, version and networkId from your created network.
+First, obtain the JSON-RPC server URL, version and networkId from your created network.

 You can enter the above obtained values in the Ethereum client config: